 For various reasons, the intestines of some children are unable to digest food and provide the nutrition needed to live and grow.
 PN is a method of providing this nutrition intravenously through a central or PICC line when a child cannot take food by mouth or by enterally (through a feeding tube).
 The nutrients bypass the normal digestive system and enter the child directly through a thin tube inserted into a vein.
 Read more about home parenteral nutrition and Frequently Asked Questions (FAQ).

 Our staff will also work closely with your child’s pediatrician and other doctors to ensure the best care possible.
+For a more detailed description about our healthcare staff please click here.

 The HPN Program Team